na-na-hi/renget/archive/elysianrealm.md

 Time | Emblem
 ------ | ------
 Start | Burden/It Will Be Written
-1st Shop | Forget-Me-Not or Light as a Bodhi Leaf/Because of You 16F | Heavy as a Million Lives /Dreamful Gold
+1st Shop | Light as a Bodhi Leaf/Because of You
+16F | Heavy as a Million Lives /Dreamful Gold

 ##->Ego Signets<-